SauceMan8/Bank2Budget/DecriptionReplacement.md

     "transactions": [
     {
         "transactionDescription": "string",
-        "amount" : 0, // -1 for change, 1 for credit, 0 for either
+        "transactionType" : 0, // -1 for charge, 1 for credit, 0 for either
         // Don't set value to keep AspireTransaction default
-        // use "{Amount}" to use the incoming transaction amount "budgetEntry": [
+        // use "{Amount}" to use the incoming transaction amount "transactionMax" : 0,
+        "budgetEntry": [
         {
             "date" : "dd/mm/yyyy",